 PCOS, an abbreviation for polycystic ovary syndrome, is a very common cause of infertility in young women, but surprisingly is poorly understood by many infertility doctors.
-It is characterized by irregular periods, and infertility with either no ovulation or late ovulation of poor quality eggs.
+It is characterized by irregular periods (but not always), and infertility with either no ovulation or late ovulation of poor quality eggs.
 It seems to mystify many doctors and is often referred to as “metabolic syndrome”, indicating their lack of understanding its utter simplicity.

 PCOS is often associated with skin problems ( like oily skin or acne ), or even facial hair above the lips.
 This is caused by a slightly elevated testosterone and LH/FSH ratio caused by the lack of ovulation.
 However neither that nor obesity ( as often incorrectly thought of as the cause ) is the cause of PCOS.
 Those symptoms, along with lack of good ovulation, are simply CAUSED BY THE PCOS.
 So what causes PCOS?

 Ironically it is the result of your being born with TOO MANY EGGS.
 That sounds strange at first.
 How can too many eggs cause infertility?
 Women who have an excessive number of eggs in their ovary inhibit the otherwise rapid rise of FSH that should occur on the first day of each menstrual period.
 Normally the rapid rise of FSH on day 1 of your period recruits a dominant follicle that eventually (out of 1000 eggs every month) will be the one to mature first and the one to ovulate on day 13 or 14.
 But this rapid rise of FSH on day 1 of your cycle cannot happen if you have “too many eggs”.
 Once you understand this simple origin of PCOS, it is no longer such an enigma, and the proper treatment is clear.